 9. The Davinci Code by Dan Brown

-Jesus in the mountains with a gal named Mary..secretly gets married and pops out some kids.
-Flash forward to present day: albino bad guys whipping themselves, looking for the holy grail and protecting Christ's last of kin ....and then people actually discussing if this could be real......WHATEVER........!!
+Jesus in the mountains with Mary, secretly gets married and pops out some kids.
+Flash forward to present day: we got albino bad guys whipping themselves, looking for the holy grail and protecting Christ's last of kin ....and then people actually discussing if this could be real......if this could be they mystery of the Bible, come on people....Really??

 10. The Hour I First Believed by Wally Lamb

 I can’t even begin to tell you what this book was about, between the 5000 tragedies and the 1000 plot lines, things got to be a huge tangled web of whining, blaming and living through every real life tragedy since The Oklahoma City Bombing.
 How do you mix the events of Columbine, 9/11 and Katrina into one story?
 Hmmm lets see, blame President Bush for it all, he created the storm that destroyed New Orleans and made those kids go nuts and shoot up their school.
-He also is so evil, he diabolically made these fictional characters cheat on each other, go to jail and have a crappy life!!!
-The HORROR!!
+Bush was so evil, he diabolically made these fictional characters cheat on each other, go to jail and have a crappy life.
+Lamb slammed Bush probably a gazillion times for things even outside of his presidency, it was just annoying and really pathetic.

 I was tired, annoyed and emotionally drained after reading this.